 List of some architecturally elegant buildings in Oxford University

 Oxford University is made up of more than 30 colleges with every college having its own dining hall, bar and library besides the community group where students could gather and meet up for extracurricular activities.
 The students could participate in the college activities for self-improvement and development.
 The colleges are spread over Oxford city and could be accessed by merely walking into the buildings.
-Many colleges are quit famous over the world for its famed alumni who happen to be prime ministers, writers, statesmen and other intellectuals.
-The prominent colleges of the university are listed below according to the prominence.
+Many colleges are quite famous over the world for its famed alumni who happen to be prime ministers, writers, statesmen and other intellectuals.
+The prominent colleges of the University are listed below according to the prominence.

 The Bodleian Library

 The Bodleian library buildings are on the guided tours and could be approached through a tour of the place and there is an excellent gift shop tucked in the library.
-The Bodleian is known locally as ‘The Bod’ and is the epicentre of the vast library network of Oxford.
+The Bodleian is known locally as ‘The Bod’ and is the epicenter of the vast library network of Oxford.

 All Souls College

 The college is a famed institution providing education in the humanities and social and theoretical sciences.
 It is an epicenter of intellectual and religious activity.
 The college is commonly known as the ‘College of the souls of all the faithful departed and was built in the 1430s has received its foundation charter in 1438 from King Henry VI.

 Founded in 1517 Corpus Christi College is a vibrant place of study and is an outstanding academic institution.
 The college is smaller than most other colleges, yet does pioneering study having the tolerant and intellectually stimulating environment.

 Magdalen College is a prominent place of study and is open to the tourists.
 The principal areas of the college are the Hall Chapel and Old Kitchen Bar.
 It had Deer Park which could be viewed from the walks.